 “So, why you chose green?”

 Someone had asked this question to me a few days back.
 They were referring to my use of Green, as the accent color on this website.

 “Because I am not a Pink/Red person!” – I had said jokingly.

 On a serious note, I have my own set of reasons for using Green for my website, and I would reveal them later.

 For most people, choosing a color and applying it anywhere is hardly anything more than a personal choice, or a superficial, garnishing sort of process.

 But, as a creative professional (Graphic designer, Web designer, Interior designer, Fashion designer or someone in any other awesome field of visual creativity), it is one of the most important decisions you make in the lifetime of your project.
 Your aim is to “communicate” and not just “decorate” with your color choice.
 You use colors to create vibes and trigger certain emotional reactions in the viewer.

-So, let me present to you my reasons for why, you, as a designer, should consider using the color Green, for your next assignment this year.
+So, let me present to you my reasons for why, you, as a designer, should consider using the color Green, for your next assignment.

 Green Color exudes youthful vibes (and works well with technology brands)!